After Hours: CompTIA A+ Certification Training Course Outline

 After Hours / Saturday Event

-Please note that this five-day course is scheduled to run on Tuesday and Thursday evenings as well as Saturdays.
+Please note that this five-day course is scheduled on five, consecutive Saturdays.

 Our training facilities are closed after-hours.
 As a result, you must attend this class from your home or office.